-Acadox:
+Acadox

 Acadox is a learning management system that offers features such as course management, assignment submission, and student attendance tracking.
 Its advantages include its high ease of use and its flexibility.
-However, its disadvantages include its limited customisation options, lack of advanced features and proper marketing with big institutions.
+However, its disadvantages include its limited customization options, lack of advanced features and proper marketing with big institutions.

-Thinqi:
+Thinqi